ARM-software/psa-api/doc/storage/api/api.rst

     .. retval:: PSA_SUCCESS
         The asset exists, the input parameters are correct and the data is correctly written in the physical storage.
-    .. retval:: PSA_ERROR_STORAGE_FAILURE
-        The data was not written correctly in the physical storage.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT
         The operation failed because either: